LexSwitch/LexSwitch/README.md

 ## I want to do everything!!
 - 🌱 I’m currently learning web development and flutter 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Build more projects
+- 🥅 2023 Goals: Build more projects
-- ⚡ Fun fact: I love to play games and watch movies
+- ⚡ Fun fact: I love to play COD and watch movies

 ### Connect with me: